abissgr/calipso-hub/docs/scrud_howto.md

-# Overview

-Or "How to implement CRUD, View and Search functionality for a new Entity Model".
+# How to implement CRUD, View and Search for a new Entity Model

 This guide will help you create CRUD, View and Search services for an entity, along with the Single Page Application as the browser UI to use them.